If you don't have time to read all this page, you can perhaps listen to in French a summary of it :

 - Quite simply, replied the archaeologist, because in this place, as in Vix, in the Côte d'Or, there is certainly not only the urn, but also the chariot of a Celtic princely figure.

-a model reconstructs the chariot of the princely tomb.
+a model of the chariot of the princely tomb is reconstructed.

 The explanation is attractive.
 Unfortunately, as the stele has been moved for the construction of a lean-to, it's not possible to knew its original location.

-To date, not a single chariot grave has been found in Brittany.
+To this day, no chariot grave has ever been found in Brittany2.
 Of course, this does not mean that there are none.
 The lecturer in ancient history Jean-Yves Eveillard thinks that in the absence of a tomb, if the stele represents a chariot, it can also simply evoke the deceased's last journey.

 Only further research, such as aerial surveys using drones, may one day give us the key to the enigma.